Comprehensive training experience in electrophysiology

 - Advanced device management: Fellows gain expertise in the management of advanced cardiac devices, including remote monitoring and troubleshooting of devices.

 Comprehensive exposure to inpatient and outpatient settings ensures that fellows gain a complete understanding of the day-to-day challenges in electrophysiology.
-In addition to clinical training, fellows are actively involved in teaching medical students, residents, and other fellows, enhancing their educational experience and leadership skills.
+In addition to clinical training, fellows are actively involved in teaching medical students, residents and other fellows, thereby enhancing their educational experience and developing their leadership skills.